tenmo2003/go-contribution-heatmap/README.md

 - [ ] Add support for multiple parent directories
 - [ ] Add support for custom year or time range
+- [ ] Use the standard project layout